niartenyaw/dcos-docs-site/pages/1.13/security/oss/login/local-user-login/index.md

 ---
 layout: layout.pug
-navigationTitle:  Local user login
+navigationTitle:  Local User Login
-title: Local user login
+title: Local User Login
-excerpt: Obtain DC/OS Authentication tokens as a local user
+excerpt: Log in to DC/OS as a local user
 menuWeight: 20

 ---

 <!-- The source repository for this topic is https://github.com/dcos/dcos-docs-site -->

-**NOTE**: In Open DC/OS local users cannot log in using the web interface.

 # Login using the DC/OS CLI